The Great Egg Race: Format

 The series obtained its name from the initial challenge of making a device capable of transporting an egg in a rubber-band-powered vehicle the furthest possible distance without breaking it.

 After the initial egg-related challenges, other non-egg events were introduced, and after two series, the original egg-racing was dropped.

 The show usually featured three problem solving teams from academia, industry or friend groups, creating Heath Robinson style mechanical creations.
 The teams had limited resources, having to use ingenuity and creativity in an attempt to solve a complex problem, set at the start of the show.

 Each episode featured Heinz Wolff judging, along with a guest judge with expertise in the problem domain; judges included Professor Michael French and Fred Dibnah.
 Scoring was at the judge's discretion and could be given for categories such as "design", "courage" and "entertainment".
 Later episodes would see the teams attempt challenges outside of the studio in remote and outdoor locations, and the final series changed the format into a knockout competition.

-In the first episode, as well as the egg-carrying challenge between several devices, three teams had to precision weigh three items – a feather, an egg, and a household brick (a weight range 10,000:1) – using a 50 g weight and ordinary domestic items.
+In the first episode, as well as the egg-carrying challenge between several devices, three teams had to precision weigh three items using a reference weight and ordinary domestic items.
 In the final episode the two teams' challenge was to take an aerial photograph of an offshore oil rig.